-Programs that have completed the accreditation review process, whether for the first time as an initial accreditation review or as a re-accreditation review, can receive one of three basic decisions.
+Programs that have completed the accreditation review process, whether for the first time or as a re-accreditation review, can receive one of three basic decisions.
 The three categories of decisions are the following:

 - Accredited for an eight-year period: This status is granted to program specialty areas that, in the professional judgment of the CACREP Board of Directors, meet all standards in a satisfactory manner.

 - Accredited for a two-year period: This status is granted to program specialty areas that substantially meet the requirements for accredited status, but which need to address relatively minor standards-related deficiencies.
 The CACREP Board of Directors confers two-year accreditation when there is a belief that the program faculty can correct the deficiencies within the two-year period.
 Within the two-year period, the institution is required to submit an Interim Report providing the requested information.
 Acceptance of the Interim Report will lead to accreditation for the remainder of the eight-year accreditation period (please refer to Program Responsibilities for Maintaining CACREP Accreditation).

 - Denial of accreditation: Accreditation is denied when, in the professional judgment of the CACREP Board of Directors, the counseling program specialty has been unable to establish clear evidence that it is in substantial compliance with the standards.

 Accreditation decisions are specialization specific.
 For example, the Board could confer accredited status on an institution’s School Counseling specialization for eight years, its Clinical Mental Health Counseling specialization could receive accreditation for a two-year period with minor standard-related deficiencies, and its Addiction Counseling specialization be denied accreditation.